 What other weird stuff might happen in Rick and Morty Season 5?

 Series co-creators Justin Roiland and Dan Harmon have said time and again that they really want to work with Kanye West on an episode.
 In theory, they might just give the music star full creative control over an entire episode.
 Why?
 Read more.

 In late May 2019, Dan Harmon trolled fans lightly via Instagram by posting a large number of Post-It notes with bizarre Rick and Morty concepts, saying that they were all for Season 5.
 These random ideas sound wackier than ever before, but it also means that the writers were brainstorming for Season 5 more than a year ago.
 Read more.

-Rick and Morty Season 5 will definitely happen one day, probably in late 2020.
+Rick and Morty Season 5 will definitely happen one day, probably sometime in 2021.